ThreatConnect-Inc/threatconnect-playbooks/README.md

     + Use Cases (Optional)
 + Playbooks and Playbook Apps should be included in unique, separate folders.
   + Playbooks must include the PBX file of the Playbook.
-  + Playbook Apps must include the ZIP file of the App.
+  + Playbook Apps must include the zip/tcx file of the App.

 ## Contributing